In case you didn’t know: Seed oils are bad. Bad news. Bad for your health. Bad for the environment.

 Good fats for cooking

 When it comes to any food, keep in mind that where it comes from and how you store it can matter greatly.
 Traditional oils should be cold-pressed.
-Organic when possible (especially when dealing with animal fats as the fat is where toxins/pesticides are stored).
+They should also be organic when possible (especially when dealing with animal fats as the fat is where toxins/pesticides are stored).
 Do the best you can, and don’t get overwhelmed by all the choices.

 Oils to be used sparingly

-The following oils are okay in moderations.
-Most contain high levels of Omega-6 fatty acids, so they shouldn’t be consumed freely.
-But they are considered natural fats, and do have health benefits.
-They are not great for high heat cooking, but acceptable in dressings, mayos, and other non-heat foods.
+The following oils are okay in moderation.
+Most contain high levels of Omega-6 fatty acids,, so they shouldn’t be consumed freely.
+However, they are considered natural fats and do have health benefits. .
+They are not great for high-heat cooking, but acceptable in dressings, mayos, and other non-heat foods.

 Oils to avoid completely